Historically, Pushti Marg has developed its artistic and

 Hinduism.

-Let us work to make sure it preserves its core values and gracefulness into the
+to make sure we preserve its core values and gracefulness in the

 Historical time line of ShriNathji